Life Lines

 2. Do not rush towards the child

-3. Stop assess
+3. Stop assess the area

-4. Look for potential hazard
+4. Look for potential hazards

 • Glass